What Are Medicare Supplement Guaranteed-Issue Rights?

 - The date on your claim denial (if this the only way you know your coverage is ended)

-If you have COBRA coverage, you can either buy a Medicare Supplement policy right away or wait until the COBRA coverage ends.
+If you have COBRA coverage, you can usually either buy a Medicare Supplement insurance plan right away or wait until the COBRA coverage ends.

-Situation 3: You have Original Medicare and a Medicare SELECT policy.
-(Medicare SELECT is a type of Medicare Supplement that may require you to use hospitals and doctors in-network in order to be fully eligible for benefits)
+Situation 3: You have Original Medicare and a Medicare SELECT insurance plan.
+(Medicare SELECT is a type of Medicare Supplement insurance plan that may require you to use hospitals and doctors in-network in order to be fully eligible for benefits)

-What happens: You move out of the Medicare SELECT policy’s service area.
+What happens: You move out of the Medicare SELECT plan’s service area.

-What you can do with guaranteed issue: As early as 60 calendar days before the date your Medicare SELECT coverage will end but not more than 63 calendar days after you Medicare SELECT coverage ends, you can apply for any Medigap Plan A, B, C, F, K or L that’s sold in your state or the state you’re moving to.
+What you can do with guaranteed issue: As early as 60 calendar days before the date your Medicare SELECT coverage will end but not more than 63 calendar days after you Medicare SELECT coverage ends, you can generally buy any Medigap insurance Plan A, B, C**, F**, K or L that’s sold in your state or the state you’re moving to.

 Situation 4: You are in a trial right of Medicare Advantage, meaning that you joined a Medicare Advantage plan when you were first eligible for Medicare Part A at age 65 but you changed your mind.